gwing33/loudr/README.md

 - `git clone https://github.com/gwing33/loudr.git`
 - `cd loudr`
 - `npm install`
-- From here I'm still in development, I have stuff runing IE, `npm install -g node-dev` then youc an `node-dev app.coffee` or `node-dev api.coffee`.
+- From here I'm still in development, I have stuff runing i.e., `npm install -g node-dev` then youc an `node-dev app.coffee` or `node-dev api.coffee`.
 But that might change.

 ## Modules (Incomplete, see package.json for what's currently used.)
 - mongoose